ceandrade/brkga_mp_ipr_cpp/docs/_sources/enum_BRKGA_BiasFunctionType.rst.txt

 	CUSTOM

-Indicates a custom function supplied by the user.
+Indicates a custom bias function supplied by the user.